Updated March 17, 2026

 Station 100 is top notch all the way and some fine dining was a nice break from pre-teen "We want pizza!"

-Last day in Frankenmuth.
+Our last day in Frankenmuth.

 Morning: Have breakfast at your restaurant of choice.